 Heritage listed buildings identified as earthquake-prone

 Heritage buildings are covered by the earthquake strengthening provisions of the Building Act 2004 in the same way as other buildings.
 Owners of heritage listed buildings are encouraged to work with Council’s heritage experts to achieve practical outcomes that preserves both public safety and the building’s heritage.

-Council has access to grants which may assist with repairs and maintenance or pay for a conservation plan to provide guidance on the best way to strengthen a heritage building without compromising the heritage values.
+- paying for a conservation plan to provide guidance on the best way to strengthen a heritage building without compromising the heritage values.

 For further information regarding a heritage listed building/structure please contact the Duty Planner via firstname.lastname@example.org or 03 347 2868.

 Buying/selling/altering an earthquake-prone building

 An earthquake-prone building can be bought or sold just like any other building.

 The new owner will become responsible for the seismic strengthening.
 You should therefore carry out independent investigations before purchasing a property that is likely to be earthquake-prone.